hasibulhasan1542/Obsidian/Science/43 BCS.md

 **(b) What is a hydrogen bond?
 Write the effect of hydrogen bonds on water and ice.
 (2.5 marks)**

 **Answer:**
-*   **Hydrogen Bond:** A hydrogen bond is a special type of electrostatic attraction between a hydrogen atom covalently bonded to a highly electronegative atom (like oxygen, nitrogen, or fluorine) and another nearby electronegative atom.
+*   **Hydrogen Bond:** A hydrogen bond is a special type of <font color="#ffff00">electrostatic attraction</font> between a hydrogen atom covalently bonded to a highly electronegative atom (like oxygen, nitrogen, or fluorine) and another nearby electronegative atom.
 It is stronger than a typical van der Waals interaction but weaker than a covalent bond.
 *   **Effect on Water and Ice:**
     *   **In Liquid Water:** Hydrogen bonds are constantly forming and breaking, pulling the water molecules close together.
 This is responsible for many of water's unique properties, such as its high boiling point and high surface tension.
     *   **In Ice:** As water freezes, the hydrogen bonds lock the water molecules into a fixed, open hexagonal crystal lattice.
 This orderly arrangement forces the molecules farther apart than they are in the liquid state, making ice **less dense than liquid water**.
 This is why ice floats.